rust-lang/book/second-edition/src/ch15-02-deref.md

-## Treating Smart Pointers like Regular References with the `Deref` Trait
+## Treating Smart Pointers Like Regular References with the `Deref` Trait

-Implementing `Deref` trait allows us to customize the behavior of the *dereference operator* `*`(as opposed to the multiplication or glob operator).
+Implementing the `Deref` trait allows us to customize the behavior of the *dereference operator*, `*` (as opposed to the multiplication or glob operator).
 By implementing `Deref` in such a way that a smart pointer can be treated like a regular reference, we can write code that operates on references and use that code with smart pointers too.

-Let’s first take a look at how `*` works with regular references, then try and define our own type like `Box<T>` and see why `*` doesn’t work like a reference.
+Let’s first look at how `*` works with regular references, and then try to define our own type like `Box<T>` and see why `*` doesn’t work like a reference on our newly defined type.
 We’ll explore how implementing the `Deref` trait makes it possible for smart pointers to work in a similar way as references.
-Finally, we’ll look at the *deref coercion* feature of Rust and how that lets us work with either references or smart pointers.
+Then we’ll look at Rust’s *deref coercion* feature and how it lets us work with either references or smart pointers.

 ### Following the Pointer to the Value with `*`

-A regular reference is a type of pointer, and one way to think of a pointer is that it’s an arrow to a value stored somewhere else.
-In Listing 15-6, let’s create a reference to an `i32` value then use the dereference operator to follow the reference to the data:
+A regular reference is a type of pointer, and one way to think of a pointer is as an arrow to a value stored somewhere else.
+In Listing 15-6, we create a reference to an `i32` value and then use the dereference operator to follow the reference to the data:

 <span class="filename">Filename: src/main.rs</span>